By Nanci Lamborn, SPHR and BrightMove Recruiting Software

-Nanci Lamborn, SPHR, is a freelance writer and a senior human resources generalist for a global financial services software firm in Atlanta, GA.
+Nanci Lamborn, SPHR, is a freelance writer and a senior generalist with a global investment software firm based in Atlanta, GA.

 BrightMove is a leading provider of Software-as-a-Service (SaaS) recruiting software and talent acquisition solutions for staffing, Outsourcing and corporate HR recruiting.